R4EPI/R4EPIs-website/content/outbreaks/_index.en.md

 # Getting started with outbreak templates in R

-This section (INSERT LINK TO THE WALK THROUGH ON OUTBREAK DATA ANALYSIS) offers you a step by step guide on how to use the outbreak templates to fit your data and run the analysis.
+This section (TODO: INSERT LINK TO THE WALK THROUGH ON OUTBREAK DATA ANALYSIS) offers you a step by step guide on how to use the outbreak templates to fit your data and run the analysis.

 # Concepts of outbreak linelist data analysis